sergioagomes/Clojure-Studies/logs/Docs/Programming-Clojure.md

-# Programing in Clojure
+# Programming in Clojure
- - These file has some annotations took of the book Programming in Clojure, the code are took of the book too, but I want do my version in somes cases to fix the content.
+ - These file has some annotations took of the book Programming in Clojure, the code are took of the book too, but I want do my version in some cases to fix the content.

 ### Why Clojure

 - Is a functional language, so it's simple to understand, and isolate calculation from state and identity.

-- Lisp is simple, it separates reading from evaluation, and the language is made  from a tiny number of orthogonal partsp.
+- Lisp is simple, it separates reading from evaluation, and the language is made  from a tiny number of orthogonal parts.

 - Lisp is also powerful, providing a compiler and macro system at runtime.